Storm will face Minnesota in WNBA semifinals starting Sunday

 It’s Minnesota.

-The No. 2 seed Storm will open the WNBA playoffs noon Sunday in the best-of-five semifinals against No. 4 Lynx, which squeaked past No. 5 Phoenix 80-79 on Thursday night in a single-elimination second round game in Bradenton, Florida.
+The No. 2 seed Storm will open the WNBA playoffs at noon Sunday in the best-of-five semifinals against the No. 4 Lynx, which squeaked past No. 5 Phoenix 80-79 on Thursday night in a single-elimination second round game in Bradenton, Florida.

 No. 1 Las Vegas faces No. 7 Connecticut in the other semifinal pairing.